UNiXMIT/UNiXextend/docs/IIS-CGI.md

 4. On the Select Installation Type page, select Role-based or Feature-based Installation and click Next

-5. On the Select Destination Server page, select Select a server from the server pool, select your server, and click Next.
+5. On the Select Destination Server page, select a server from the server pool, select your server, and click Next.

 6. On the Select Server Roles page, select Web Server (IIS).